-The compensation committee set the target percentages presented in the charts below for each component of total direct compensation in 2020 based on 26 pay periods, assuming that each named executive officer would earn the aggregate target during the year in annual cash incentives and at the target level following the end of the three-year performance period for the performance stock awards.
-As these charts show, approximately 71% and 37% of target total direct compensation (salary, bonus and equity) is variable (or "at-risk") for our CEO and other named executive officers, respectively.
+The compensation committee set the target percentages presented in the charts below for each component of total direct compensation in 2021 based on 26 pay periods, assuming that each named executive officer would earn the aggregate target during the year in annual cash incentives and at the target level following the end of the three-year performance period for the performance stock awards, and makes adjustments to normalize total compensation for any named executive officer that either retired or was promoted during 2021.
+As these charts show, approximately 72% and 39% of target total direct compensation (salary, bonus and equity) is variable (or "at-risk") for our CEO and other named executive officers (NEO), respectively.